openmodelingfoundation/openmodelingfoundation.github.io/content/en/standards/accessibility/_index.md

 ## Goals for Accessibility Standards

 -	Humans can read the model source code
 -	Machines can read the model source code
--	Models follow FAIR standards for research software (still in active development but starting to take final form - https://www.rd-alliance.org/groups/fair-research-software-fair4rs-wg and https://fair-software.eu/)
+-	Models follow [FAIR standards for research software](https://fair-software.eu/) (ongoing work at https://www.rd-alliance.org/groups/fair-research-software-fair4rs-wg)
-  -	Models should be available in findable archives.
+-	Models are available in findable, trusted digital repositories
-  -	Models are accessible by a proper citation
+-	Citations lead to the exact version of a model used in the citing publication
-  -	Models expose their metadata interoperably -> link between accessibility and interoperability
+-	Models expose metadata publicly using interoperable standards

 ## Minimal Accessibility Standards